 - names, addresses, e-mail addresses, phone numbers, other contact details, payment details, occupation, photographs, and other information to assist us in conducting our business, and providing and marketing our products and services;

-- information about current and previous ZOO Advertising suppliers and clients with whom ZOO Advertising has dealings.
+- and information about current and previous Zoo Group suppliers and clients with whom Zoo Group has dealings.

 We will only collect your sensitive information:

 - if you have consented to us doing so – for example, as part of information collected about directors and employees for company, visa application and human resource management purposes;